National Geographic . December 1910, Vol. 21, No. 12

 This Rare and Highly Collectible number is the LAST of its kind with the distinctive Brown Covers that were featured over the preceding decade.
 Also notable are the feature articles related to ALASKA and the NORTH POLE, and including a listing of all the people who attended the Gold Medal Ceremony honoring Commander Robert E. Peary at the National Geographic Annual Banquet

 Magazine is complete in Very Good condition.
 Spine is intact.
 Interior pages are in excellent condition.
-Two available.
 Price $65.00

 EX - Essentially unblemished.